VS-37: 1990s (Final Years)

 Towards the end of the deployment, their aircraft were involved in a little known incident between the U.S. and P.R.C.
-On October 27, several Vikings from the squadron were deployed 450 miles (724 km) northwest of the Kitty Hawk Battlegroup which the latter was west of Kyushu, A PLAN Han class submarine was then detected visually from periscope depth 100 km west of Kyushu shadowing the Kitty Hawk, and was later tracked by their own Vikings, all along the Korean Coast with the aid of sonobouys and Vikings' magnetic anomaly detector (MAD boom).
+On 27 October, several Vikings from the squadron were deployed 450 miles (724 km) northwest of the Kitty Hawk Battlegroup which the latter was west of Kyushu, A PLAN Han class submarine was then detected visually from periscope depth 100 km west of Kyushu shadowing the Kitty Hawk, and was later tracked by their own Vikings, all along the Korean Coast with the aid of sonobuoys and Vikings' magnetic anomaly detector (MAD boom).
 This also provided considered an opportunity to record the Han class's sonar signature.

 The following day the P.R.C. scrambled PLANAF J-6 Farmer aircraft to intercept the Vikings. one of their S-3s soon joined up with the Chinese fighter aircraft which flew around them for around five minutes.
 The incident then soon ended.
 During the entire incident, the Han class submarine came as close as 21 miles (around 30 km) towards the Kitty Hawk Battlegroup, much closer than normal battlegroup operating procedures.

 At the end of 1994, VS-37 returned from their last ever deployment which was with CVW-15 on the Kitty Hawk.
-After this on March 1, 1995, VS-37 was disestablished ending 49 years of history.
+After this on 1 March 1995, VS-37 was disestablished ending 49 years of history.
 During its last years of service, the squadron had won the COMNAVAIRPAC's 1994 Battle E award, the Golden Wrench for its maintenance record as well as the Admiral Jimmy Thach and Arnold J. Isabel awards for its attributes in ASW.
 It also won the Top Hook honors as part of CVW-15.